-- Release wheel quick-release by pulling quick release lever outward.
-Pull outward on end of quick release skewer lever.
+- Quick Release: pull outward on end of quick release skewer lever.
 If necessary, loosen quick release adjusting nut to clear any tabs at end of fork.

 The wheels must be properly mounted to the bicycle frame.
 Misalignment can result in problems with shifting and bike handling.
 If the wheel is not securely mounted in the dropouts, it may come out when the bike is ridden, possibly causing injury to the rider.